sameer-goel/aws-machine-learning/10_QnA.md

 - Amazon Kendra - NLP powered search
 - Amazon Lex - NLP bot

+# QnA

-## Identify SageMaker supervised learning algorithms that are memory bound
+Q. Identify SageMaker supervised learning algorithms that are memory bound
+-

-## Sagemkaer algorithms that can be parallelized
+Q. Sagemkaer algorithms that can be parallelized
+-

+Q. Algorithms that can be supervised and unsupervised
+-

+Q. algorithm that can be used both as a built-in-algorithm as well as a framework such as Tensorflow
+-

+Q. To get inference for an entire dataset, you are developing a batch transform job using Amazon SageMaker High-level Python Library.
+Which method would you call so that the inferences are available for the entire dataset
+-

+Q. Method calls you need to use to deploy the model
+-

+Q. Visual Types
+- Stock Price

+Q. activation function and their USEs
+- Softmax
+- Sigmoid
+- RELU
+- Tanh

+Q. Kinesis Shard cound calculation

+Q. Which PCA mode to use
+- Regular - sparse data and a moderate number of observations and features.
+- Randomized - large number of observations and features.

+Q. SageMaker algorithms support only the recordIO-protobuf file type for training data
+-

+Q. Standardization vs Normalization vs Log Transformation